jefftranter/8080/asm/Heathkit/H19/README.md

 This is not supported by ASL and they have been converted to octal (suffix Q).

-Unused code was filled with zeroes to match the original ROM binaries.

 A few obvious spelling and grammatical errors in comments have been corrected.